alansobchacki/singularity/README.md

 };
 ```

-A global state is set after a successfull login.
+A global state is set after a successful login.
 The ```userId``` is often needed for other API queries, so saving it into a global state is needed to reduce API overload.

 ## Responsiveness